-With back-to-school upon us and calendars filling up with fall activities (yes, already!), I love spending a little time cleaning out the fridge, freezer and pantry.
-And my phone is ringing off the hook with clients wanting help with that as well as homework stations!
+With back-to-school upon us and calendars filling up (yes, already!), I love spending time cleaning out the fridge, freezer and pantry.
 Getting those areas organized not only helps with breakfast and lunch-making prep, it also helps get that dinner menu plan back in order.
 So hard to think about “planning” after a carefree summer meal schedule, huh?

 Many of us enjoy a weekly meal plan for the school year.
 I’ve done this before and it works so well to take the guesswork out of “what’s for dinner?!” each night…especially when you’re exhausted after a long day.
 Personally, I’m aiming for improvement in this area.
 And should be successful because I’ve scaled back our after-school obligations quite a bit.

 In years past, I’ve had 3 kids in various after-school activities / sports.
 But with my busy business and homework ramping up as the kids get older, I noticed we were all tired and worn down at the end of a school day.
 I considered how our overall attitudes and health were during the last school year and decided we need a break.
 This fall is going to be more intense in other areas so I made an effort to say “no” when / where I can and am shifting focus to what matters / what must get done, which will give us a lot of after-school down time.
 It was hard to do and still struggle when I see fun sport clinic invites come through my inbox.
 But this fall with a few changes, that mom gut is saying slow down a bit.